-In 2020-2021, however, Drake University Head Start was not able to offer the annual Science Center event due to COVID-19.
+In 2021-2022, however, Drake University Head Start was not able to offer the annual Science Center event due to COVID-19, but had record-setting attendance at the Living History Farms and Blank Park Zoo events.
+Over 550 children and adults attended each event.